open-politics/open-politics/README.md

   - Sets of instructions are used to generate the output.
   - Sets of instructions and sets of data are retrievable via Vector Storage Querying (Qdrant).

-#### Agent-Search/SciPhi Project
-- The SciPhi work has done some incredible things.
-  - First, they created a production-ready, open-source vector storage dataset and system with over one billion embeddings.
-  - They also trained Sensei-7b, a model that can recursively research and answer questions.
-  - They also provide a comprehensive search engine for the dataset and the web.

 #### LangChain
 - Langchain is a very well-integrated and powerful framework for LLM interaction and chaining.
 - Many state-of-the-art prompt engineering techniques are implemented in Langchain.